Jungle Junction

 Jungle Junction is a children's television series created by Trevor Ricketts.
 In the United States, it was part of its Playhouse Disney block.
 On February 14, 2011, it was moved to its Disney Junior block, which served as Playhouse Disney's replacement.
 45 episodes were produced over 2 seasons.
 The show follows Wheelers on their adventures.
+It aired on Disney Channel in the United States, and was produced by British animation company Spider Eye Productions in the UK.

+Premise

-It aired on Disney Channel in the United States, and it was produced by British animation company Spider Eye Productions in the UK and it was listed in airing order.
-It tells the story of some friends who live in a jungle together and all have wheels in place of feet, which allow them to 'zip' on the jungle's roads.
+The series tells the story of some friends who live in a jungle together and all have wheels in place of feet, which allow them to 'zip' on the jungle's roads.